Can you think of a major business without a logo? Bet you can’t!

 Over the past 11 years, 99designs has refined and enhanced its platform to offer an arsenal of services.
-Clients can now use a battery of search tools to select a designer outright or run an open design contest around a carefully curated design brief.
+Clients can now use a battery of search tools to select a designer outright or launch an open contest around a carefully curated design brief.

 How My Experience Is Uniquely Useful to You

-Over the past few decades, I have opened and operated a series of successful small businesses.
+Over the past few decades, I have opened and operated a series of successful companies.

 I have watched internet platforms, such as 99designs, develop into fantastic and economical assets for aspiring business owners with limited resources.

-As a small business consultant, my experience with brand and design development has multiplied.
+As a marketing consultant, my experience with brand and design development has multiplied.
 From my entrepreneur blog Best 4 Businesses, I have had the privilege of personally steering many design development efforts.

-When it came time to give Best 4 Businesses its own brand overhaul, I purchased (yes, bought with my own money – not comped by the vendor) a logo design contest at 99designs.
+When it came time to give Best 4 Businesses its own brand identity overhaul, I purchased (yes, bought with my own money – not comped by the vendor) a logo design contest at 99designs.
 I wanted to conduct an unbiased, and private, test of the process of using the site to create a new logo brand and share my experience with you, my readers.
 This review is written by a verified 99designs user -me!

-Not only can I attest that the experience has delivered a quality brand identity that has increased the quality of my online presence, but I can also walk you through the entire authentic process of brand definition and logo selection – step by step tutorial (complete with power tips to get the most from your logo contest).
+Not only can I attest that the experience has delivered a quality brand identity that has increased the quality of my online presence, but I can also walk you through the entire authentic process of brand definition and logo selection – step by step tutorial (complete with power tips to get the most from your 99designs experience).

-Over the course of this tutorial, I’ll demonstrate how to effectively run a design contest to select the best logo design for your small business.
-I will walk through my personal experience launching a logo contest to select and refine the design that I currently use for online presence (see my cool new logo on the top left of this page!).
+Over the course of this tutorial, I’ll demonstrate how to effectively launch a contest to select the best logo for your needs.
+I will walk through my personal experience of using 99designs to create the brand that I currently use for online presence (see my cool new logo on the top left of this page!).
 Through an over-the-shoulder, annotated video series, you can experience my entire process from design brief to final design selection.